meridithlawn/phase-1-project/README.md

  "party": "Republican"
 }

-4. Iterate through each object, extract the specified key-value pairs, structure into an HTML table
+5. Iterates through each object on congressData to extract the specified key-value pairs, and organize into an HTML table

-5. Data is structured into an HTML table which will display the name, state, political party, transaction type, transaction date, industry, asset description, amount, capital gains over 200 usd T/F, link to documentation
+6. Data is structured into an HTML table which will display the name, state, political party, transaction date, type of investment, sale or purchase, capital gains over 200 usd T/F, link to documentation

-6. The app will have a form to search (by name, state, or political party?)
+7. The app will have a form with a submit event to perform a case-insensitive search congressData by name of politician and display the filtered data in a table

-7. The app will have a filter function to see a filtered selection based upon a certain category
+8. The app will have a change event to render a selection of data based upon the selected political party from a dropdown menu

-three different event listeners: "submit", "click", maybe dom content loaded?
+9. The documentation column of the table contains a clickable link which will redirect to a new tab that displays the official document